Your Oura Ring is packed with technology. Learn all about it with this quick guide.

 The Infrared Photoplethysmography (PPG) Sensors

-Oura’s PPG sensors are similar to those found in select hospital devices, which use it to monitor heart rate.
+Oura’s PPG sensors are similar to those found in select hospital devices, which use them to monitor heart rate.
 The PPG system sends light through LEDs and receives it with a photodiode that captures how pulses of light through your arteries reflect your heart’s activity.

 Oura samples 250 times per second and is 99.9% reliable compared to a medical-grade electrocardiogram (ECG).